Trine University purchases additional 43 acres from Parkview Health

 The DPT program and Trine’s Master of Physician Assistant Studies program accept direct entry and other students from Trine’s undergraduate health sciences programs, which in turn has spurred growth on the Angola campus.
 A second expansion to Best Hall opened in August to accommodate growth in Trine’s Rinker-Ross School of Health Sciences.

-Photo: Trine University has purchased an additional 43 acres of land from Parkview Health in Fort Wayne, adjacent to the 13-acre parcel where the university's Dr. Earl D. and Melanie Brooks College of Health Professions facility is under construction.
+Photo: Trine University has purchased an additional 43 acres of land from Parkview Health in Fort Wayne, adjacent to the 13-acre parcel where the university's Dr. Earl D. and Melanie N. Brooks College of Health Professions facility is under construction.
 (Photo by Dean Orewiler)

 News Information